 Franklin knows good pies and in his debut cookbook, he presents a treasure trove of recipes for some of his favorite ever pastry dishes.
 Want to learn how to create the ultimate sausage roll?
 Ever wished to master the humble chicken and mushroom pie?
 In this collection of recipes discover the secrets to 80 delicious and achievable pies and sides, both sweet and savory, veggie and meat, including hot pork pies, cheesy dauphinoise and caramelized onion pie, hot and sour curried cod pie, the ultimate beef Wellington and rhubarb and custard tarts.

-The Pie Room Cookbook works like an entry ticket to the pie word of Franklin.
+The Pie Room Cookbook works like an entry ticket to the pie world of Franklin.
 Alongside the recipes, Franklin will guide you through the techniques and tools for perfecting your pastry.
 Within these pages, you'll find details including how to properly line pie tins, or how to crimp your pastry and decorate your pies so they look like true show-stoppers.

 In this book, you'll also learn to understand how the different doughs work, which type you should use for a particular recipe, and how to handle that specific dough helps to remove any uncertainty that is often associated with working with pastry.
 You'll learn the importance of using different flours, and fats, the importance of keeping the dough at the correct temperature, and a lot of other things that we'll let you find out in the book.